memextech/django-template/.memex/rules.md

    - ❌ DON'T load large images without optimization
    - ✅ DO use separate URLs for different image sizes when needed

+## IMPORTANT ADDITIONS

+### Email Configuration - DO NOT USE ALTERNATIVES

+ALWAYS use MailerSend for production email delivery.
+No alternatives like SMTP services, SendGrid, or others should be implemented or suggested.
+The project specifically requires MailerSend integration.

+### Deployment - ALWAYS USE RENDERER BLUEPRINTS

+When deploying to Render.com, follow the blueprints deployment process outlined in the guide.
+Do not use or suggest using manual feature.
+The deployment should be done by:

+1. Creating a PostgreSQL database in render.yaml (or using existing one)
+2. Creating a web service in render.yaml with the correct environment variables
+3. Connecting the web service to the database using the DATABASE_URL environment variable

+Follow the render.yaml configuration provided in this guide exactly, without suggesting alternative deployment methods.

+### No SMTP Configuration

+Do not include or suggest SMTP configuration options.
+The email system should exclusively use MailerSend's API integration as described in the guide.

 ---